ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 )

 == Streamlined Life Cycle Assessment (SLCA)
-  - for each criterion and for each life cycle stage, evaluate performance of product/process on a qualitative scale
+  - for each criterion and for each life cycle stage, evaluate performance of product/process on a qualitative scale. \
-    - e.g. "very poor" to "very good" or "significant negative impact" to "significant benefit"
+    e.g. "very poor" to "very good" or "significant negative impact" to "significant benefit"
-    - #image("assets/slcaResult.png", width: 75%, height: 165pt, fit: "contain")
+      #image("assets/slcaResult.png", width: 75%, height: 165pt, fit: "contain")

   - results usually tabulated in SLCA Matrix
-    - #image("assets/slcaMatrix.png", width: 80%, height: 100pt, fit: "contain")
+    #image("assets/slcaMatrix.png", width: 80%, height: 100pt, fit: "contain")

-  - values in matrix then summed to determined environmentally responible product rating ($upright("R")_upright("ERP")$)
+  - values in matrix then summed to determined environmentally responible product rating ($upright("R")_upright("ERP")$). \
-    - equivalent to score in WDM if all weights were 1
+    equivalent to score in WDM if all weights were 1

 === Usage of SLCA
   + use $upright("R")_upright("ERP")$ to benchmark performance against other products